Unipotent monodromy and arithmetic D-modules: Stability under cohomological operations of data of coefficients

 \end{dfn}

 \begin{ntn} Let $\mathfrak{C}, \mathfrak{D}$ be two data of coefficients.
 We put $T _0 (\mathfrak{D} ,\mathfrak{C}) := S(\mathfrak{D} ,\mathfrak{C})$.
-By induction on $i \in \N$, we set $\widetilde{T} _{i} (\mathfrak{D} ,\mathfrak{C}) := S(\mathfrak{D} , T _i (\mathfrak{D} ,\mathfrak{C}) \cap T _i (\mathfrak{D} ,\mathfrak{C} ) ^{\vee})$ and $T _{i+1} (\mathfrak{D} ,\mathfrak{C}):= S(\widetilde{T} _{i} (\mathfrak{D} ,\mathfrak{C}), \widetilde{T} _{i} (\mathfrak{D} ,\mathfrak{C}) )$.
+By induction on $i \in \N$, we set $U _i (\mathfrak{D} ,\mathfrak{C}):= T _i (\mathfrak{D} ,\mathfrak{C}) \cap T _i (\mathfrak{D} ,\mathfrak{C} ) ^{\vee}$, $\widetilde{T} _{i} (\mathfrak{D} ,\mathfrak{C}) := S(\mathfrak{D} , U _i (\mathfrak{D} ,\mathfrak{C}))$ and $T _{i+1} (\mathfrak{D} ,\mathfrak{C}):= S(\widetilde{T} _{i} (\mathfrak{D} ,\mathfrak{C}), \widetilde{T} _{i} (\mathfrak{D} ,\mathfrak{C}) )$.
 We put $T (\mathfrak{D} ,\mathfrak{C}) := \cap _{i\in \N} T _{i} (\mathfrak{D} ,\mathfrak{C}) $. \end{ntn}

-\begin{prop} Let $\mathfrak{D}$ be a data of coefficients which contains $\mathfrak{D} _\mathrm{cst}$, which is stable under extraordinary pull-backs, base changes, tensor products and which is almost stable under dual functors.
-Let $\mathfrak{C}$ be a data of coefficients containing $\mathfrak{D}$ and stable by devissages, direct factors and push-forwards.
-Then, the data of coefficients $T(\mathfrak{D}, \mathfrak{C})$ is included in $\mathfrak{C}$, contains $\mathfrak{D} $ and is stable by devissages, direct factors, local cohomological functors, push-forwards, extraordinary pull-backs, base changes, tensor products and duals.
+\begin{thm} Let $\mathfrak{D}$ be a data of coefficients which contains $\mathfrak{B} _\mathrm{div}$, which satisfies $BK _+$, which is stable under extraordinary pullbacks, base change, tensor products and which is almost stable under dual functors.
+Let $\mathfrak{C}$ be a data of coefficients containing $\mathfrak{D}$, which satisfies $BK ^!$, is stable under devissages, direct factors and realizable pushforwards.
+Then, the data of coefficients $T(\mathfrak{D}, \mathfrak{C})$ (see Definition \ref{dfnqupre}) is included in $\mathfrak{C} $, contains $\mathfrak{D} $, is stable by devissages, direct factors, local cohomological functors, realizable pushforwards, extraordinary pullbacks, base change, tensor products and duals.